 Subscribe to News and Social Updates

 If you’re a current or former student, donor, or friend of the Department of Rangeland, Wildlife and Fisheries Management, we want to get connected and stay in touch!
 To receive news and media coverage on the teaching, research, Extension and outreach efforts happening in our department, visit the official newsroom of Texas A&M AgriLife at agrilifetoday.tamu.edu.
-You can also subscribe to monthly newsletters across Texas A&M AgriLife, to sure you never miss the latest information coming out of the College of Agriculture and Life Sciences.
+You can also subscribe to newsletters across Texas A&M AgriLife, to sure you never miss the latest information coming out of the College of Agriculture and Life Sciences.

 Update your AggieNetwork Profile

 One of the easiest ways we can connect with and contact our former students is through the AggieNetwork profile.
 Login to your profile at www.aggienetwork.com to update your account and access the many resources provided to you by the Association of Former Students, like your AggieNetwork email.